 5) Fully Understanding That No Permanent Damage Was Done – With all this constant anxiety, and panic attacks, it can really make a sufferer feel like they are inches away from being 6 feet under.
 The truth is, no real damage is done.
 A panic attack doesn’t affect your heart in the long-term, and that fatigued feeling that you live with daily, is only there because you are in a constant battle with yourself.
 Remember that everyday you have a new opportunity to start fresh.
 To start all over again.

 Your physical body regenerates every 30 days.
 You are not digging yourself a giant hole, what you are doing is reacting in a sensitized way to a perceived threat over and over again.
 Panic attacks are con artists, we needed this inner protective system back in the old days when sabre-toothed tigers lurked around so that we could run or fight it.
 But in today’s world understand that this reaction is almost completely useless, and your past panic attacks have not hurt you physically one bit.

 People who suffer from constant panic attacks have consciously and subconsciously trained themselves to react this way, and general levels of anxiety are high.
 Your subconscious is spotting patterns in your environment similar enough to the ones where you have previously had a ‘fight or flight’ response.
 But is it possible to re condition yourself to react a DIFFERENT way during an oncoming panic attack?
-Of course it is, and HERE is a great video that you can begin following that will take you out of the cycle of panic attacks in the quickest time possible.
+Of course it is.